-Finally, Qatar has set employee minimum salary for expatriate as $200 (750 Riyal / € 166) with major changes in package of labor ahead of 2022 FIFA World Cup.
-With a lot of continuous global scrutiny and criticism for the treatment of foreign workers in the country, government of Qatar compel to set expatriate or employee minimum salary introducing minimum wage policy this week.
+Finally, Qatar has set employee minimum salary for expatriate as $200 (750 Riyal / € 166) with major changes in the package of labor ahead of 2022 FIFA World Cup.
+With a lot of continuous global scrutiny and criticism for the treatment of foreign workers in the country, a government of Qatar compels to set expatriate or employee minimum salary introducing minimum wage policy this week.

-According to the Minister of Labor and Social Affairs, Abdullah Saleh Al Khulaifi; temporary minimum wage policy come into effect immediately.
+According to the Minister of Labor and Social Affairs, Abdullah Saleh Al Khulaifi; temporary minimum wage policy comes into effect immediately.